-- a clear strategic case which identifies direct and indirect benefits - a rigorous appraisal of the options available for delivering the service or desired outcomes - the objectives of the entity - the expected financial results of the company, together with any other relevant outcomes that the business is expected to achieve - 2 The Green Book is issued by HM Treasury on how to appraise policies, programmes and projects.
+- > a clear strategic case which identifies direct and indirect benefits - a rigorous appraisal of the options available for delivering the service or desired outcomes - the objectives of the entity - the expected financial results of the company, together with any other relevant outcomes that the business is expected to achieve issued by HM Treasury on how to appraise policies, programmes and projects.
 It also provides guidance on the design and use of monitoring and evaluation before, during and after implementation.